 The pathology department is a clinical support service, providing diagnostic and clinical advice to surgeons and clinicians within the trust, and to local GPs.

 The pathology department at Epsom and St Helier University Hospitals NHS Trust is one of the largest non-medical school laboratories in the country.
-We are registered with Clinical Pathology Accreditation (UK) Ltd (opens in a new window), where you can check the current accreditation status of our individual laboratories.
+All laboratories are accredited to international standard ISO15189:2012 by the United Kingdom Accreditation Service (UKAS).
+The schedule of accreditation can be found on the UKAS website.

 We are also accredited to train biomedical scientists, clinical scientists and junior doctors.

 Our quality team ensures the whole department complies with quality management systems and meets the requirements set by regulators and accreditation bodies.